 For a while, instructions were hard to come by.
 For several years, the official U.S. Court website offered no instructions with these forms other than a link to the congressional committee reports written when the forms were created.
 These were not step-by-step instructions but rather a broad description of the purpose of each form.

 Then the government got their act together and put out a comprehensive pdf instruction booklet with free instructions for all forms in a single PDF.

 Books that provide instructions for filling in official forms

 The legal publisher Nolo publishes a comprehensive bankruptcy form instruction book (which I co-author).
 This book takes you through each form, line by line, explains what the terminology means, and provides examples.
 It also alerts you to situations that may require more help.

 There are several software products designed for lawyers that will prepare full sets of bankruptcy forms, but these programs assume you already know bankruptcy law and are designed for filing multiple bankruptcies.
 In short, they're not appropriate for first-time bankruptcy filers.

 There are also a few packages purportedly offered for consumers.
 Proceed with caution.
-Some of these packages are little more than PDF versions of the forms, which are are available free from the courts themselves.
+Some of these packages are little more than PDF versions of the forms, which are free from the courts.

 If you are not a lawyer, the only value of these products would depend on the quality of the instructions they provide.
-You'll need instructions on how to complete each form, as well as a good understanding of how each form fits into the larger process of filing for bankruptcy.
+You'll need instructions on how to complete each form and a good understanding of how each form fits into the larger process of filing for bankruptcy.